FusionCache/docs/docs/update/update.md

 ## Detail
-- Requires the root class name
+- Requires a root class name
 - If `_oids` is present then the updates are applied to those objects only
 - If `_oids` is not present then updates are applied to all `<RootClass>` objects